Southeast Asia- Thailand

 Coolers

-One 40-litre ice box is included with all yachts at no additional charge.
+One 40 liter cooler is included with all yachts at no additional charge.
 Please return them clean and undamaged otherwise you will be charged for replacement.
-Extra ice boxes are available at the base on a first come first served basis at a cost of THB 50 per day.
+Extra coolers are available at the base on a first come first served basis at a cost of 50 baht per day.

 Mobile phones

 Buying a SIM card once you are in Thailand is an easier and cheaper option.
-A SIM card can be bought on a pay as you go basis for as little as THB 50.
-Calls are then cheap to make and free to receive.
+A SIM card can be bought on a pay as you go basis for about 50 Thai Baht.
+Calls are cheap to make and free to receive.

 The only thing you have to consider is whether your own mobile phone is locked.
 Many phone providers deliberately lock their phones to make it impossible to use on rival networks.
 This can be overcome however for a small price at any phone shop in Thailand.